 - A private jet.

-The IRS alleges that Cage owes millions of dollars in back taxes.
-He's being sued by multiple companies for failing to repay loans.
+Cage got in trouble with the IRS for failing to pay millions of dollars in taxes.
+He's been sued by multiple companies for failing to repay loans.
 His business manager says that he's tried to warn Cage that his lifestyle exceeds his means, but the actor won't listen.

 Cage is but one of many celebrities who have done dumb things with money.
 Other prominent examples include: